-If the issue requires a written appeal, this should be made directly to the Competition Body and WCE Representative via email within 24 hours of the incident.
+If the issue requires a written appeal, this should be made directly to the Competition Body and WCE Representative via email within 24 hours of the incident, including all elements listed in the "Appeal" section above.
 If the appeal is logistics-related, the CB is fully responsible for the investigation and any arbitration if applicable.
 If the appeal is judge or rules related, the WCE Representative may investigate the issue and provide a suggested arbitration.
 The CB and WCE Rep must report all written appeals to WCE within 24 hours of receipt.
 However, WCE does not directly certify or manage Competition Body judges or volunteers, and so cannot arbitrate their actions.
-Appeals from CB events may take additional time to address; the person submitting the appeal should expect to see resolution within 30 days.
+Appeals from CB events may take additional time to address; the person submitting the appeal should expect to see a resolution within 30 days.